-Glow or “complexion” gummies are easy to pitch and surprisingly hard to manufacture well.
-On the surface, it’s just a good-tasting gummy with a great color.
-In the plant, it’s a cooked system that has to survive depositing, curing, packaging, shipping, and months on a shelf-without turning sticky, dull, clumped, or inconsistent.
+Glow or “complexion” gummies are easy to pitch.
+But they’re surprisingly hard to manufacture well.
+On the surface, it’s just a good-tasting gummy with a nice color.
+In the plant, it’s a cooked system that has to survive depositing, curing, packaging, shipping, and months on a shelf — without turning sticky, dull, clumpy, or inconsistent.

 Most conversations fixate on trendy ingredients.
-From a manufacturing perspective, the real differentiator is whether the formula and process are engineered around a rarely discussed trio that determines how the gummy behaves in the real world: color chemistry, water activity (Aw), and the acid system.
+From a manufacturing perspective, what really sets successful glow gummies apart is whether the formula and process are engineered around three things few people talk about: color chemistry, water activity (Aw), and the acid system.
 When those three aren’t designed together, you can pass day-zero checks and still end up with a product that drifts by month two or three.

 The Manufacturing “Triangle” Behind Great Glow Gummies